shmiko/shmiko.github.io/_posts/2016-05-19-googlytics.md

  - Define the terms "metrics" and "dimensions" and identify examples of each in Google Analytics.
  - Understand how key metrics like "users," "sessions," "bounce rate" and other interaction metrics are calculated.
  - Understand how time metrics are calculated.

+Reports in Analytics contain dimensions and metrics.
+Most commonly, you’ll see dimensions and metrics reported in a table, with the first column containing a list of the values for one particular dimension, and the rest of the columns displaying the corresponding metrics.
+Dimensions describe characteristics of your users, their sessions and actions.
+Metrics are the quantitative measurements of users,sessions and actions.
+Metrics are numerical data.